aratheunseen/PIDb/README.md

 ## Getting Started

-> Step-1.
+ Step-1.
 Download or clone this repository -

     git clone https://github.com/aratheunseen/PIDb.git

-> Step-2.
+ Step-2.
 Compile cpp code on gcc or CodeBlocks.

 ## Project Proposal

-**Introduction:**
+### Introduction

-> Information is most important things in this world.
+Information is most important things in this world.
 All the country of the world needs to store their citizen information.
 By collecting people information, they can decrease the rate of crime, count total people, concern about people status and others.
 As a result, People’s Information Database Software is important to control the large database.

-**Project Objective:**
+### Project Objective

-> This project is made to build national citizen information database.
+This project is made to build national citizen information database.

-**Project Benefits:**
+### Project Benefits

 - Fast recording of people’s information